Withdrawal For Spring 2016

 - To the Federal Supplemental Educational Opportunity Grant

 Calculation of refunds to Title IV funds for students attending Barry University for the first time must be determined using the pro rata formula based on the percentage of the enrollment period remaining after the student withdraws.
 For these students, calculations to determine refunds to Title IV funds will be made up to the 60% point in any given period of enrollment.
 The order of distribution of refunds is specified above.

 For additional information on refunds to Title IV sources, please contact the Office of Financial Aid at (305) 899-3673 or 1-800-695-2279.

-A refund will be due to the State of Florida when a student is not enrolled full-time at the end of the institution’s established add/drop period.
+A refund will be due to the State of Florida when a student is not enrolled full-time at the end of the established add/drop period for the institution.
 The State requires a full refund of monies.

 - Refunds must be claimed within one calendar year.

 - A student dismissed for academic or disciplinary reasons at any time shall not be entitled to any claim or refund.

 - Refunds will be mailed to the student's permanent home address as soon as the withdrawal form has been processed in Cashier/Business Office

 - When a student has been awarded financial aid, the financial aid programs from which the funds were disbursed will be refunded in accordance with formulas required by federal regulations.